 The use of the Bureau van Dijk (BvD)'s Orbis database enables us to quantitatively investigate what factors affect the survival probability of small businesses and to what extent.
-We obtained detailed information on 94,401 companies in Central and Eastern European emerging markets.
-The small companies extracted from the database meet the following three conditions: (1) they were active at the end of 2006; (2) their survival status can be traced until the end of 2017-we identified 60,341 companies that continued operating for the entire period of observation; (3) the number of employees is no more than 50, i.e., the firms meet the 2003 European Commission's definition of SMEs with less than 50 employees.3 Using the compiled dataset, we identify which companies failed and when during the period from 2007-2017.4 In this paper, we treat bankruptcy as a business failure event.
+We obtained detailed information regarding 94,401 companies in Central and Eastern European emerging markets.
+The small companies extracted from the database meet the following three conditions: (1) they were active at the end of 2006; (2) their survival status can be traced until the end of 2017-we identified 36,060 firms failed by the end of 2017, and 58,341 companies that continued operating for the entire period under research; (3) the number of employees is no more than 50, i.e., the firms meet the 2003 European Commission's definition of SMEs with less than 50 employees.
+Using the compiled dataset, we identify which companies failed and when during the period from 2007-2017.
+In this paper, we treat bankruptcy as a business failure event.
 Our dataset covers four regions, namely (a) Central European (Czech Republic, Hungary, Poland, and Slovakia), (b) Eastern European (Bosnia and Herzegovina, Bulgaria, Croatia, Macedonia, Montenegro, Romania, and Serbia), (c) Baltic (Estonia, Latvia, and Lithuania), and (d) former Soviet Union (FSU) countries (Moldova, Russia, and Ukraine).

 As discussed in the introduction, the explanatory factors in which we are most interested are institutional quality and financial development.
-For that, we compile a set of country-specific variables reflecting these two types of external factors, and we complement it with firm-level dependent variables to control for firm-level characteristics.
+For that, we compile a set of country-specific variables that reflect these two types of external factors, and we complement it with firm-level dependent variables to control for firm-level characteristics.

 Following the example of Baumöhl et al. (2019), we use the institutional quality (IQ) in 2006 as the initial condition of our analysis, and we measure it with five different indices.
 The Rule of Law of the Worldwide Governance Indicators reflects how the population perceives the quality of the enforcement of law and order in a country.
-Further, from Freedom House's Nations in Transit (Freedom House, 2018), we borrowed measures of Democracy, National governance, Civil society, and Corruption control.
-Democracy is an average aggregate score of all ratings listed in Nations in
+Further, from Freedom House's Nations in Transit (Freedom House, 2018), we borrowed the measures of Democracy, National governance, Civil friendly-environment/sme-definition en

-3 The European Commission (2003) defined small and medium-sized enterprises (SMEs) as companies with less than 250 employees that operate independently from larger companies.
-To be classified as an SME, a company should have an annual turnover of maximum €0 million or an annual balance sheet of maximum €43 million.
-There are three types of SMEs: micro-SMEs, with less than 10 employees; small SMEs, with 10-49 employees; and medium-sized SMEs, with 50-249 employees.
+$^3$ The European Commission (2003) defined small and medium-sized enterprises (SMEs) as companies with fewer than 250 employees that operate independently from larger companies.
+To be classified as an SME, a company should have a maximum annual turnover of €50 million or a maximum annual balance sheet of €43 million.
+There are three types of SMEs: micro-SMEs, with fewer than 10 employees; small SMEs, with 10-49 employees; and medium-sized SMEs, with 50-249 employees. https://ec.europa.eu/growth/smes/business-

-https://ec.europa.eu/growth/smes/business-friendly-environment/sme-definition_en

-4 The Orbis database keeps all entry firms with their legal status-including bankrupted companies-without any time limitation unless local data providers stop supplying company information.
-We carefully checked the original source of our data and detected that in 2017 (the end of our research period), data are available for more than 95% of firms registered in the 2006 archive.
+&lt;sup>4 The Orbis database keeps all entry firms with their legal status-including bankrupted companies-without any time limitation unless local data providers stop supplying company information.
+We carefully checked the original source of our data and detected that as of 2017 (the end of our research period), data are available for more than 95% of firms registered in the 2006 archive.
 Hence, only a very limited number of firms were dropped from the Orbis database during the observation period of 2007-2017.